thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

      ...

-      it 'returns an error message when no event found' do lat = 37.771098
+      it 'returns an error message when no event is found' do lat = 37.771098
         lon = -122.430782
         radius = 1